-Pumpkin chocolate cupcakes are sure to become your go-to dessert for the fall holidays.
-These rich chocolate cupcakes are made from scratch, and are super moist, thanks to the use of real pumpkin puree.
+Pumpkin chocolate cupcakes are sure to become your go-to holiday dessert recipe this fall.
+These rich, made from scratch chocolate cupcakes are super moist, thanks to the use of real pumpkin puree.
 The addition of fresh ginger brings warmth and a tingle to the tongue.
-The whipped chocolate gamache roses and candy corn pumpkins give an extra special touch to the top.
+The whipped chocolate gamache roses and candy corn pumpkins make this the perfect fall dessert.

 Pumpkin chocolate desserts are everywhere during fall, which I suppose makes these made-from-scratch pumpkin chocolate cupcakes rather iconic.
 Truthfully, a variation of this recipe is already posted on this site, but it isn’t a made from scratch recipe.